Pregnant journalist asks Taliban for help after New Zealand rejects her return plea

 As it is illegal in Qatar to be pregnant while unmarried, she applied for an MIQ place through the New Zealand government’s lottery system but was unsuccessful.

-She then flew to Belgium with her partner, who is a European Union citizen, but she has already used up half of her time allowance – three of every six months in the Schengen zone – as of this month.
+She then flew to Belgium with her partner, who is an EU citizen, but she has already used up half of her time allowance – three of every six months in the Schengen zone – as of this month.

-Ms Bellis wrote: “We wanted to keep time up our sleeves for an emergency, so decided to rebase.
+Ms Bellis, who is now five months pregnant, wrote: “We wanted to keep time up our sleeves for an emergency, so decided to rebase.

 “The problem was the only other place we had visas to live was Afghanistan.”

-She then called her contacts in the Taliban and asked if she and Mr Huylebroek would be okay being in Afghanistan despite her being pregnant and unmarried.
+She then called her contacts in the Taliban and asked if she and Mr Huylebroek would be OK being in Afghanistan despite her being pregnant and unmarried.

 She said they told her: “Just tell people you’re married and if it escalates, call us.
 Don’t worry.”